Evening Update newsletter: Patrick Brown, Russia investigation, Olympics

 WHAT YOU NEED TO KNOW

-Patrick Brown expected to run for leadership of party
+Patrick Brown enters race for leadership of party

 Patrick Brown is now registered as a candidate for the leadership of the Ontario Progressive Conservative Party after resigning three weeks ago amid allegations of sexual misconduct.
 Mr. Brown arrived at PC Party headquarters in downtown Toronto on Friday afternoon, just hours before the 5 o'clock deadline for leadership nominations to be received.
 Shortly after his name appeared on Elections Ontario's website, along with four other contenders in the race.
 However, according to party insiders, it is unclear whether he will meet the eligibility rules to run for the leadership.
 Mr. Brown did not answer questions from reporters.